brunoclpinto/BUFY/docs/cli_developer_reference.md

 ```

 The shell orchestrates command execution through the registry.
 Each handler
-uses `CliState` to access the current ledger and configuration, delegating UI
+uses `ShellContext` to access the current ledger and configuration, delegating UI
 responsibilities to the output, forms, and selection modules.
 Persistence is
 isolated in `utils::persistence`, ensuring atomic save/restore semantics.